 - Write something new or choose a piece you’ve already written; then share your piece with others using the #WhyIWrite hashtag.
 Remember that writing is not limited to what you can do with a pencil or pen.
 Your piece can be an audio recording or even a comic/drawing!

 - Encourage your students, family, and friends to celebrate the National Day on Writing by doing some writing of their own.
 Consider ways you might write together.
-Check out this list of events going on around the US.

 - Talk to students you teach, your community, online or offline groups you belong to, and journalists/media you know about why writing matters.
 Interview them and write about their point of view, then post it online.
 Spread the word about the National Day on Writing and the #WhyIWrite hashtag.
 If you share your writing with us, we’ll do what we can to share it more widely!